neuralmagic/deepsparse/README.md

     </a>
 </p>

-<h3> DeepSparse is a deep learning inference engine for running super-fast sparse models. 🚀</h3>
+<h3> Neural Network Inference Engine that Delivers GPU-class Performance for Sparsified Models on CPUs </h3>

 A CPU runtime engine delivering GPU-class performance by taking advantage of sparsity within neural networks to reduce compute required as well as accelerate memory bound workloads.
 Read more about sparsification [here](https://docs.neuralmagic.com/main/source/getstarted.html#sparsification).

 ## Install 💽
-Tested on Python 3.6+, and ONNX 1.5.0+.
-A [virtual environment](https://docs.python.org/3/library/venv.html) is highly recommended.
+Tested on Python 3.6<=3.9, ONNX 1.5.0<=1.10.1 and manylinux compliant.
+Using a [virtual environment](https://docs.python.org/3/library/venv.html) is highly recommended.

 ```bash
 pip install deepsparse